toneburst/bline/README.md

 ## Prerequisites:

+### Required

 - Original Norns, Norns Shield or Fates
 - Hardware or software tb-303 emulator
 - MIDI interface or USB cable to connect to the above

+### Recommended

+- MIDI controller with multiple sliders, knobs or encoders for parameter-mapping

 ## Quick-Start: